 If you are considering severely changing your behavior or expectations for yourself, then you really should see a doctor to confirm the necessity of those changes.

 For example, going gluten-free is extremely helpful for people with celiac disease.
 However, if you don’t have a gluten sensitivity, all that removing gluten from your diet will do is add to your mental workload.
-Gluten is perfectly safe and healthy.
+Gluten is perfectly safe and healthy, as long as you aren’t sensitive to it.

 Most chronic symptoms are a sign that something more is wrong—and often going to the doctor is the first step toward identifying the problem and learning if there is something that can be done to manage it.